Ale-JRD/Trads/content/post/index-T1.md

 On top of that, the estimation of our current position should be revealed based on the latitude of the stars.

-「Oo~h, that’s brilliant, Momokawa.」
+“Oo~h, that’s brilliant, Momokawa.”

 Thank you Randou-san.
 Though it didn’t feel like praise when she was the one to say it.

-「That’s why before the departure, we should gather as many items as possible that could become a marker for the position of this dungeon.」
+“That’s why before the departure, we should gather as many items as possible that could become a marker for the position of this dungeon.”

 For example, plants unique to the region around the dungeon, or flowers that only grow in the region where the dungeon is located could be used to pinpoint the location of this dungeon.

-「Gomas can be found all over the place, and wyvern is flying in the air.
-The thunder-breathing T-Rex, Roirops, Jaja that live in special regions can become a clue.」
+“Gomas can be found all over the place, and wyvern is flying in the air.
+The thunder-breathing T-Rex, Roirops, Jaja that live in special regions can become a clue.”

 Anyway, the first objective was to gather as much information as possible about the area around the dungeon.